 These cells include natural killer cells and macrophages, which help fight infections.

 The general health benefits of garlic may also be beneficial for people with HIV.
-For example, according to the National Center for Complementary and Integrative Health, some studies indicate that garlic may help lower cholesterol levels.
+For example, according to the

 One theory is that garlic has sulfur-containing amino acids that stimulate activity in the immune system and help fight infections.